 test String or vector of strings, the "potential.metadata.name"(s) to check for. object A Seurat, SingleCellExperiment, or SummarizedExperiment object. return.values Logical which sets whether the function returns a logical TRUE/FALSE versus the TRUE test values .
-Default = FALSE getMetas for returning all metadata slots of an object meta for obtaining the contants of metadata slots
+Default = FALSE

-For Seurat objects, also returns TRUE for the input "ident" because, for all dittoSeq visualizations, "ident" will retrieve a Seurat objects' clustering slot.
+For Seurat objects, also returns TRUE for the input "ident" because, for all dittoSeq visualiztions, "ident" will retrieve a Seurat objects' clustering slot.